Collagen for Hair Growth: Does It Work? Here's What the Experts Say

 How Much Collagen Should I Take for Hair Growth?

-For hair growth in particular, it’s recommended to take anywhere from 10 to 20 grams (or 1 to 2 scoops) of collagen peptides per day.
+For hair growth in particular, it’s recommended to take anywhere from 10 to 20 grams (roughly 1 to 2 scoops) of collagen peptides per day.
 The key is consistency, so create a routine for yourself that helps you remember to take it.

 Since collagen is odorless and unflavored, we find that most people enjoy adding a scoop to their morning cup of coffee.
 (And because drinking coffee is already a habit for most, this helps you get your caffeine and collagen in one fell swoop.)